Xingyi, Guizhou: Geography

-Xingyi borders Anlong County to the east, Xilin County and Longlin County, Guangxi to the south, Luoping County and Fuyuan County, Yunnan to the west, and Xingren, Pu'an County and Panzhou to the north.
+Xingyi borders Anlong County to the east, Xilin County and Longlin County, Guangxi to the south, Luoping County and Fuyuan County, Yunnan to the west, and Xingren, Pu'an County and Panzhou to the north, respectively.

 The city has an area of 2911 square kilometers, and a population of 784,032 as of 2010.
 It is under the administration of the Qianxinan Buyei and Miao Autonomous Prefecture.

 Capture of Xingyi by the Qing Dynasty during the Panthay Rebellion.

+Geology and palaeontology

+Xingyi lies in the karst country of the Yunnan–Guizhou Plateau.
+The Wanfenglin peak forest south of the city is an expanse of cone karst developed in Triassic limestone, and the Maling River has cut a gorge through the plateau to the north-east.

+The city gives its name to the Xingyi Fauna, an assemblage of Middle Triassic marine reptiles and fishes preserved in the Zhuganpo Member of the Falang Formation and dated to the late Ladinian, roughly 242 to 237 million years ago.
+The pachypleurosaur Keichousaurus hui was described from these beds by Yang Zhongjian in 1958 and named after Hu Chengzhi, who had collected the first specimens the previous year.
+The fossil localities at Wusha and Dingxiao are two of the four components of the Guizhou Triassic Fossil Sites entry on China's UNESCO World Heritage Tentative List.

 Transportation

 Xingyi is served by the Nanning–Kunming Railway and by the Xingyi Wanfenglin Airport.

 Biodiversity hotspot

 Based on Red Data Book listed endangered species of fish, amphibians, reptiles, and mammals, Xingyi is one of nine vertebrate biodiversity hotspots of China.